 “...while a simple automobile case may resolve quickly after case initiation and incur less than $10,000 in fees, the total costs of such a case can also exceed $100,000 per side if the case goes to trial."

-- The certainty of the outcome: Probably the biggest reason many cases are settled before the trial is that the outcome of a trial is difficult to predict.
 Why spend all that time, money, and effort if there’s a possibility you won’t win the case?
 You or the other party can appeal a trial verdict, but a settlement ends the dispute and is binding on both parties.

 A settlement agreement is a contract, so it must meet the terms necessary for a contract, including mutual agreement and consideration (something given by both sides).